 What are the point estimate, the estimated standard error of the point estimate, the 95% confidence interval for the true difference in means between a population that survives at least 5 years and a population that dies with 5 years?
 What is the P value testing the hypothesis that the two populations have the same mean LDL?
 What conclusions do you reach about a statistically significant association between serum LDL and 5 year all-cause mortality?

 The point estimate for the true difference in mean serum LDL levels between populations defined by vital status at 5 years is 8.50 mg/dL higher for a population that survives at least 5 years.
 The standard error of this estimate is given as 3.36 mg/dL.
 A 95% confidence interval suggests that this observation is not unusual if the true difference in mean serum LDL for populations defined by vital status at 5 years was between 1.91 and 15.09 mg/dL higher for a population surviving at least 5 years.
-Because the p-value is less than 0.05 (p = 0.0115) we reject the null hypothesis that there is no difference in mean serum LDL levels across populations defined by vital status at 5 years.
+Because the p-value is less than 0.05 (two side p-value p = 0.0115) we reject the null hypothesis that there is no difference in mean serum LDL levels across populations defined by vital status at 5 years.

+Points: 3

 Perform statistical analyses evaluating an association between serum LDL and 5 year all-cause mortality by comparing mean LDL values across groups defined by vital status at 5 years using ordinary least squares regression that presumes homoscedasticity.
 As this problem is directed toward illustrating correspondences between the t test and linear regression, you do not need to provide full statistical inference for this problem.
 Instead, just answer the following questions.